jamesccupps/jamesccupps.github.io/PROTOCOL.md

 The keywords MUST, MUST NOT, SHOULD, SHOULD NOT, and MAY in this document are to be interpreted as in RFC 2119.

-### 1.4 About This Specification
+### 1.4 Scope and Audience

-This specification documents the AP2 protocol as it appears on the wire between Siemens Apogee supervisors and field panels.
-It is written for engineers and software authors building tools that read, generate, or analyze AP2 traffic — Wireshark dissectors, intrusion-detection signatures, BACnet bridges, diagnostic scanners, and replacement supervisor stacks.

-The protocol itself is proprietary and has no published specification from the vendor.
-The wire formats, opcode meanings, error semantics, and timing behaviors documented here are derived from observation of real AP2 traffic between commercially-deployed Siemens supervisors (Insight and Desigo CC) and field panels (PXC Compact, PXC Modular, PME1252, PME1300).
-Where details could not be determined from observation alone — for example, the exact derivation of a session-id nonce, or the boundary between firmware revisions for a particular opcode — the specification says so explicitly.

-This document describes the protocol; it does not describe how to attack it, and it does not endorse use of the protocol in environments where confidentiality or integrity matter.
-P2 provides no transport security (see §21), and any deployment of P2 on a network reachable by untrusted parties is structurally insecure regardless of which implementation produced the traffic.
+This specification defines the Apogee Protocol 2 (AP2) wire format used between supervisor workstations and field panels in the Siemens Apogee Automation System.
+It is intended for implementers of:

+- Diagnostic and monitoring tools, including Wireshark dissectors and intrusion-detection signatures
+- BACnet bridges and gateway software
+- Diagnostic and inventory scanners
+- Custom supervisor or panel-side client software

+The specification covers the protocol as it operates over IP transports (TCP/5033, TCP/5034, and TCP/3001 via serial-to-Ethernet bridges) and over BACnet/IP encapsulation.
+P2 over its original RS-485 trunk is mentioned where the IP encoding inherits behavior from it, but byte-level RS-485 framing is out of scope.

+P2 provides no transport security and no message authentication (see §21).
+This specification does not endorse use of P2 on networks reachable by untrusted parties.

-Two scope boundaries apply throughout:
+Two interpretive conventions apply throughout:

-- **Wire format is authoritative; labels are informational.** When a particular opcode is described as "ValuePush" or "RegisterCOV", that label captures the operation's observable behavior, not a vendor-blessed name.
-A parser MUST dispatch on the wire bytes (opcode, sub-opcode, body shape), not on the textual label.
+- **The wire bytes are authoritative.** Opcode labels such as "ValuePush" or "RegisterCOV" describe operations by their observable behavior.
+A parser MUST dispatch on the bytes (opcode, sub-opcode, body shape), not on the textual label.
-- **Where an operation's behavior is uncertain, the document says so.** Sections that describe write semantics, polymorphic opcodes, or rare error codes flag inferences explicitly.
-Implementers should treat hedged statements as guidance to verify against their own equipment before relying on the behavior.

-Corrections, additions, and counter-examples are welcome through the issue tracker accompanying this document.
+- **Hedged statements flag uncertainty.** Where this specification describes an operation as "probable" or "inferred", implementers SHOULD verify the behavior against the firmware they target before relying on it.

 ---